 Tallahassee, FL 32301

-Chris is the managing partner of Southern Strategy Group, having joined the firm in November of 2000 after serving seven years in Florida government.
+Chris joined the firm in November of 2000 after serving seven years in Florida government.
 During this time, Chris served as the Assistant to the Chief of Staff and the Deputy Chief of Staff to former Florida Governor Jeb Bush.
 Prior to serving in Governor Bush’s administration, Chris served as the Deputy Chief of Staff, Deputy Legislative Director, and Special Assistant to former Florida Education Commissioner and former Florida Lt.
 Governor Frank T. Brogan.
 Chris also served as a legislative aide in the Florida House of Representatives.
 Throughout the years, Chris has worked on various state and local campaigns, including the 1998 and 2002 Bush/Brogan gubernatorial campaigns.

 A devoted community activist, Chris was a finalist for Volunteer of the Year in 2007.
 Chris has served on the Board of Directors for the Mary Brogan Museum of Art and Science, where he served for two years as Chairman, the Board of Directors for the United Way of the Big Bend, and the Board of Directors for the Greater Tallahassee Chamber of Commerce.
 Chris is currently the Chairman of the Florida Network of Youth and Family Services, a not-for-profit statewide association representing agencies which serve homeless, runaway, and troubled youth.
 Chris also serves on the local advisory board for Hancock Bank and is a member of the Board of Trustees for the Maclay School.
 Chris was recently appointed by Tallahassee Mayor Andrew Gillum to the Tallahassee Downtown Improvement Authority, an entity created by the Florida Legislature to promote the business and hospitality interests of downtown Tallahassee.